Please rotate your phone to portrait mode for the best experience. 🔄📱

 Hariton, afterwards Judas: Lari Giorgescu Aćko, afterwards Pilate: Leonard Chionac

-The young woman, afterwards Saint Veronica: Oana Laura Gabriela
+The young women, afterwards Saint Veronica: Laura Gabriela Oana

 Teo Dincă